cdrice26/F/README.md

     git clone https://github.com/cdrice26/f.git
     cd f
     ```

-2. Build the project:
+2. Install dependencies:
     ```sh
+    go mod download
+    ```

+3. Build the project:
+    ```sh
     go build -o f
     ```

-3. Move the binary to a directory in your PATH:
+4. Move the binary to a directory in your PATH:
     ```sh
-    mv f /usr/local/bin/
+    mv f /usr/local/bin/ # For MacOS/Linux, for Windows just put it somewhere and add it to your PATH
     ```

 ## Usage